New to Sly Flourish? Start Here or subscribe to the newsletter.

 When using milestone experience, feel free to let characters level up on side quests.

-Share this article with your friends using this link: https://slyflourish.com/mercer_bringing_npcs_to_life.html
+Share this article by copying this link: https://slyflourish.com/mercer_bringing_npcs_to_life.html

 Have a question or want to contact me?
 Check out Sly Flourish's Frequently Asked Questions.